top of page

 Organizational Clarity Drives Retention and Confidence

-• Team retention: 100% during a high-stress, multi-month transition
+• Team retention, 100% maintained during a high-risk transition

 Systemized Design, Streamlined QA